50 Free Things To Do in Beverly Hills

 36. Make Crustacean one of your dining stops, as their koi pond embedded in the floor is a bonus attraction on top of a great meal.

 37. Perk up with a visit to American Tea Room.
-The shop features hundreds of hand-selected international black, green and white teas with many available to sample and an extremely knowledgeable staff.
+The shop features hundreds of hand-selected international black, green and white teas with many available to sample and an extremely knowledgeable staff. *American Tea Room is currently closed for renovations.

 38. Check out the gourmet candy shop Sugarfina and indulge in a sample of their candy at their Tasting Bar.
 For a truly unique experience, chat with their Candy Concierge to create a custom Sugarfina gift.